ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 which would require updating the arguments to be keyword arguments.

-But that can be cumbersome, as it can be forgotten, can make the code noisy, and would also require updating all previously made functions.
+But that can be cumbersome, as it can be forgotten, can make the code noisy, slower, and would also require updating all previously made functions.

 > 15:20 (02:20) {10}